pritisolanki/HackathonApp/README.md

 ## WorldHackathon Day Apr 2021
-This repository is setup for all the challenge hackathon artifacts.
+This repository is setup for all the project artifacts created by team during challenge.

-## Structure
+## How this repository is setup

 ### appcodebase
     This folder contains a bare minimum working app for iConnect